Is PRP Therapy Safe? A Look at the Risks and Benefits of the Procedure

 • PRP for ligament tear or muscle strain

-As a form of regenerative medicine, PRP therapy is increasingly being offered in orthopaedic PRP clinics throughout Australia as an option for patients looking to avoid surgery or reduce chronic pain without medication.
+As a form of regenerative medicine, PRP therapy is increasingly offered in orthopaedic clinics throughout Australia.
+It suits patients who want to avoid surgery or reduce chronic pain without medication.

 Is PRP Therapy Safe?

 Overall, PRP therapy is considered a low-risk procedure for most patients.
-Because the treatment uses your own blood, the risk of allergic reaction or rejection is significantly lower than with other types of injections.
+Because the treatment uses your own blood, the risk of allergic reaction or rejection stays low.
+This risk is significantly lower than with other types of injections.
 However, like all medical procedures, there are risks to consider.

 Potential risks include: